Gone-M/swiftUI_storyboard_ex7/README.md

 # SwiftUI Multiplication Table App

-This project is a **SwiftUI** application that allows users to generate a multiplication table by entering a number.
-The app provides a user-friendly interface with dynamic UI elements and modern SwiftUI features.
+I created this **SwiftUI** application to allow users to generate a multiplication table by entering a number.
+The app features a user-friendly interface with dynamic UI elements and modern SwiftUI capabilities.

 ## Features